rv20197/COVID-19-Analysis-and-Prediction-Using-AI/README.md

 **The novel coronavirus' case fatality rate was estimated at around 2%, in the WHO press conference held on January 29, 2020**

-**Since, COVID-19 is a Global Outbreak, We have to fight this Pandemic by supporting Government and Maintaining the Social Distancing Norms and following all the precautionary measures for maintaining healty life style**
+**Since, COVID-19 is a Global Outbreak, We have to fight this Pandemic by supporting Government and Maintaining the Social Distancing Norms and following all the precautionary measures for maintaining healty life style.**

 ***STAY HOME AND STAY SAFE***